psyb0t/gorpitx/README.md

 **Technical Notes:**

 - Transmission duration depends on image height (approximately 1 minute for 256 lines)
+- Martin 1 standard specifies 256 lines, but gorpitx accepts any height (may be non-standard)
-- Use USB (Upper Side Band) mode for reception
+- Recommended: Use 256-pixel height for compatibility with standard SSTV software
 - Proper amateur radio licensing required for transmission
 - Consider RF filtering to prevent harmonics